nicklockwood/HRCoder/README.md

 Encodes the passed object by calling `archivedDataWithRootObject:` and then saves it to the file path specified.
 The file is saved atomically to prevent data corruption.

+    - (id)initForReadingWithData:(NSData *)data;

+This method is used for creating an HRCoder instance from an encoded NSData object that can be passed directly to the initWithCoder: method of a class.
+It is included mostly for compatibility with the `NSKeyedUnarchiver` class, which has the same method.
+The data must contain a plist-encoded NSDictionary object.
+Other root objects types such as NSArray are not supported with this method (you can use the `unarchiveObjectWithData:` method to load data containing other root object types).

+    - (void)finishDecoding;

+Finishes decoding data that was opened using the `initForReadingWithData: method.`

 Plist structure
 ---------------------------